han-so1omon/ElkaControl/README.md

           https://www.microsoft.com/en-us/download/details.aspx?id=44266

 - Set up Elkaradio USB
-  - If on Windows,
+  - If on Windows:
     - Download and install libusb-win32-bin-1.2.6.0 from
         http://sourceforge.net/projects/libusb-win32/files/
     - Download and install Zadig USB driver installer from http://zadig.akeo.ie/
     - Plug in Elkaradio device, find Crazyradio device on Zadig, and install libusb-win32 driver
-  - If on Linux,
+  - If on Linux:
     - Add yourself as the owner of the ElkaControl directory chmod 4755 /path/to/ElkaControl chown -R yourusername /path/to/ElkaControl